-A liaison committee was formed in 2012 to keep local residents informed on construction progress and subsequent operational activities at the Northacre RRC.
-The committee is made up of representatives of Hills Waste Solutions, local parish councils, Westbury Town Council, Wiltshire Council and neighbouring businesses.
-Minutes of all meetings are published at
+A liaison committee was originally formed in 2012 to keep local residents informed on construction progress and subsequent operational activities at the Northacre RRC.
+The committee continues to meet and is made up of representatives of Hills Waste Solutions, local parish councils, Westbury Town Council, Wiltshire Council, The Environment Agency and neighboring businesses.
+Minutes of all meetings are published at www.northacrerrc.co.uk